Please note that your Gateway doesn't include batteries, so it needs to be plugged to a power source at all times.

 To connect a Gateway to your computer, you'll need a micro USB cable.
 Your Gateway should've arrived with one, but any will do (minimum 1A output).
 Plug the micro USB connector to the Gateway, and the other end to your computer.

 Locate the LED on top of the Gateway.
-When you plug in Gateway to a power source it should turn red in about 25 seconds.
-After another 25 seconds, the Gateway's LED should turn yellow, and right afterwards, it will automatically be discovered as a new storage device and accessible through your computer's file manager.
+When you plug in Gateway to a power source the light should turn red in about 25 seconds.
+After another 25 seconds, it should turn yellow, and right afterwards, it will automatically be discovered as a new storage device and accessible through your computer's file manager.
+If your Gateway is not accessible through computer's file manager, then please try with a different USB cable, port or computer.

 If the Gateway's LED doesn't turn yellow after 1 minute during the first boot, please try a different USB port.
 If the problem persists, please make sure your USB port has enough voltage to power the device; special consideration when using a USB hub.